 As defined by the Wyoming School Facilities Department: “Major Maintenance” or “Major Building and Facility Repair and Replacement" means the repair or replacement of complete or major portions of school building and facility systems at irregular intervals which is required to continue the use of the building or facility at its original capacity for its original intended use and is typically accomplished by contractors due to the personnel demand to accomplish the work in a timely manner, the level of sophistication of the work, or the need for warranted work.

-Numerous projects are slated for the 2012-13 year.
 Funding for Major Maintenance projects are soley funded by the Wyoming School Facilities Department; all projects must be approved by the Wyoming School Facilities Department.

 DMJH Renovation Update